clpbc/BR-Gen/README.md

 ### Download

 The **BR-Gen** dataset can be downloaded through [Google Drive](https://drive.google.com/drive/folders/1lPILaotrTplG5P83cugBnKM1EwUJFA9d?usp=sharing) and [Baidu Netdisk](https://pan.baidu.com/s/1cXgXm4EefC1sCw8vwadB_w) (Password: cclp).
 About stuff categories and thing categories, you can consult [COCO_stuff](https://github.com/nightrome/cocostuff) for more details.
-If you have any questions, please send an email to [lvpancai@stu.xmu.edu.cn](mailto:lvpancai@stu.xmu.edu.cn).
+If you have any questions, please send an email to [lvpancai@gmail.com](mailto:lvpancai@gmail.com).